 Digital Health is a rapidly growing business for the NEC Group.
-In the Biomedical AI group, we consider challenges from prevention, diagnosis, and through treatment.
-We have particularly focused our efforts in the areas of infectious disease and immuno-oncology.
+In the Biomedical AI group, we address medical challenges from disease prevention, diagnosis through to treatment.

-We have developed computational pipelines combining bioinformatics and machine learning approaches for developing personalized cancer vaccines that have been validated with wet-lab collaborators and currently being tested in clinical trials (see press release with Transgene).
-We also recently worked on prophylactic vaccines that can maximally protect the global population from SARS-CoV-2 responsible for COVID-19 (see press release with NOI)
+We have developed computational pipelines that combine bioinformatics and machine learning approaches to develop personalized cancer vaccines.
+These have been validated in wet-lab experiments and are currently being tested in clinical trials (see press release with Transgene).
+We also worked on a prophylactic vaccine that can provide protection for the global population against SARS-CoV-2, the coronavirus responsible for COVID-19 (see press release with NEC OncoImmunity AS)

-Due to the interconnected nature of the biomedical work, we particularly focus on graph-based AI methods that reveal the hidden relationship of the underlying data.
-We work with multi-modal data, such as high throughput ‘omics data in association with patient demographics, free text from clinical notes, radiological images, time series observations from patient vital signs, gene regulatory networks, and more.
-We have built an in-house biomedical knowledge graph, which we use both as a knowledge base for storing public data, such as gene annotations, and as an input for graph-based AI methods, such as predicting adverse events from drug combinations.
+Due to the interconnected nature of biomedical work, we particularly focus on graph-based AI methods that reveal hidden relationships of underlying data.
+We work with multi-modal data, such as high throughput omics data, in association with patient demographics, free text from clinical notes, time series observations from patient vital signs, gene regulatory networks, microbiome data and more.

 We work closely with our partners across the globe.
 To further effective collaboration, we have established the Life Science Innovation Hub (LSIH), a virtual distributed center that orchestrates the functions of NEC’s AI Drug Development Division within Europe.